easy-as-python/repo-man/docs/index.rst

 Tips and tricks
 +++++++++++++++

-You may wish to create a hierarchy of flavors, starting your flavor names with the most general classification.
+You may wish to create a hierarchy of types, starting your type names with the most general classification.
 As an example, you may have several different package and application types that you could capture as follows:

 .. code-block:: cfg